-LIA & LUÍS: WHO HAS MORE? (illustrated by Giovana Medeiros) has been officially out and about since October 13th, celebrating diversity, math, and the power of storytelling.
-It was called an "effective, child-led exploration of measurement methods," by Publishers Weekly.
-The book is published by Charlesbridge, in collaboration with TERC, under a grant from the Heising-Simons Foundation.
+LIA & LUÍS: WHO HAS MORE? (illustrated by Giovana Medeiros), a book celebrating diversity, math, and the power of storytelling, is the 2021 Mathical Book Prize Winner in the pre-k category.
+Called an "effective, child-led exploration of measurement" by Publishers Weekly, Lia & Luís is published by Charlesbridge, in collaboration with TERC, under a grant from the Heising-Simons Foundation.

 Ana Crespo is happiest when surrounded by nature.
 So, Ana spends her summers traveling around the United States, visiting National Parks, and exploring some of the most beautiful places in America.
 She usually returns from her trips full of ideas for new stories.
 Ana considers herself lucky for having a career that allows her to keep her imagination alive way beyond her childhood years.
 Originally from Brazil, Ana lives in the beautiful Rocky Mountain region with her husband and kids.